1973 | 108 000 km | Skene Sweden |

 von Braun´s Review

-This particular Ghibli was manufactured in May 1972 and delivered to Grossman Motor Car Corporation in New York on May 23rd, 1972.
+This car was delivered new to Grossman Motor Car Corporation in New York on May 23, 1972.

 Chassis number: AM115/S49-1279